domsaut/domsaut.github.io/_posts/2021-10-10-Momentum-Trading-In-Crypto.md

 When looking backwards at historical prices, traders have a range of different moving averages to choose from.
 The most common of which is a simple moving average (SMA).
 The SMA is, as the name suggests, is an equally weighted average calculation.

-The primary drawback of using a simple moving average is that new information is considered to be equally as important as older information generating a trading signal.
+The primary drawback of using a simple moving average is that new information is considered to be equally as important as older information.
 In reality, this is not the case and it is likely that, by the efficient market hypothesis, the most recent price (excluding any noise) contains the most up-to-date information and should therefore be considered the most important.
 To capture this idea, we employ an exponential moving average as defined below:

 $$
 \text{EMA}_t(P, \alpha) =